normanwongcl/normanwongcl.com/data/snippets/firestore-trigger.md

 But your users still have **stale data** (old data) in their "bookingHistory" collection.

 In order to update all of the user bookings for "ABC Training", you need a write a cloud function to watch for an "update" event on the "products" collection.

-This code snippet can be customized to use a different collection and update multiple documents of whatever collection you want.